 Johannes Elias Teijsmann (1808–1882).
 A Dutch botanist and gardener.
-In 1830 Teijsmann traveled to Java (Indonesia) as gardener of Governor General Johannes van den Bosch.
+In 1830, Teijsmann traveled to Java (Indonesia) as gardener of Governor General Johannes van den Bosch.
 He was then appointed head gardener of the Lands Plantentuin Buitenzorg (now Bogor).
 Teijsmann is credited with introducing numerous plants to and from the Dutch colonies in the East Indies, including cassava and cinchona.
-He set up the Vanilla culture in Java together with Binnendijk, after pointing out that news had finally arrived on how to fertilize the plants and this could be applied to expand its culture in Indonesia.
+He set up the Vanilla culture in Java together with Binnendijk after pointing out that news had finally arrived on how to fertilize the plants and that this could be applied to expand its culture in Indonesia.
 A monument in his honor has been placed at Bogor Botanical Garden, Bogor, West Java, Indonesia.

 Table 1.
 Historical events leading up to the discovery and implementation of artificial pollination in Vanilla.